Home

 Overall prognosisGoodPoorer

 There is very little hereditary component involved, and mainly environmental factors are responsible for its development.
-Several hypotheses have been proposed regarding the embryo pathophysiology of gastroschisis, but none has successfully explained and satisfied all features.
+Several hypotheses have been proposed regarding the embryopathophysiology of gastroschisis, but none has successfully explained or satisfied all features.
 It is generally postulated and widely believed that abdominal wall weakness or defect leads to herniation.
 Experimental evidence has suggested that the creation of a partial-thickness or full-thickness abdominal defect alone does not result in herniation or clinical gastroschisis.
-Instead, the defect, in association with raised intraabdominal pressure in general, and intraluminal pressure in the gastrointestinal tract in particular, may provide the necessary force for the bowel to protrude through the defect.
+Instead, the defect, in association with raised intra-abdominal pressure in general and intra-luminal pressure in the gastrointestinal tract in particular, may provide the necessary force for the bowel to protrude through the defect.

-Therefore, we began investigating the factors or underlying hidden lesions or disorders that can lead to raised intraabdominal pressure and intraluminal force.
-Our deep interest in prenatal diagnosis led us to monitor all cases antenatally, perinatally, and postnatally.3,13,14 Gastroschisis involves dual elements of abdominal wall weakness and defect associated with herniation of the gastrointestinal tract and is mostly associated with gastrointestinal anomalies, both manifest and latent, in most cases.
-We reviewed all available literature on gastroschisis, hernia, and gastrointestinal anomalies, visited social media platforms, patient associations, and support groups, correlated experimental, simulator-based, clinical, investigative, and long-term follow-up evidence, and clinically began exploring all opportunities to apply minimal invasive, laparoscopic, or robotic evidence.
-The earliest prenatal diagnosis of gastroschisis reported was at 12 weeks, by which time the gastrointestinal tract and abdominal wall had already formed and completed.15,16 Therefore, the causative hidden disorder had been silently working before becoming evident.
+Therefore, we began investigating the factors or underlying hidden lesions or disorders that can lead to raised intra-abdominal pressure and intra-luminal force.
+Our deep interest in prenatal diagnosis led us to monitor all cases antenatally, perinatally, and postnatally.3,13,14 Gastroschisis involves dual elements: abdominal wall weakness and a defect associated with herniation of the gastrointestinal tract.
+It is mostly associated with gastrointestinal anomalies, both manifest and latent, in most cases.
+We reviewed all available literature on gastroschisis, hernia, and gastrointestinal anomalies, visited social media platforms, patient associations, and support groups, correlated experimental, simulator-based, clinical, investigative, and long-term follow-up evidence, and clinically began exploring all opportunities to apply minimally invasive, laparoscopic, or robotic evidence.
+The earliest prenatal diagnosis of gastroschisis reported was at 12 weeks, by which time the gastrointestinal tract and abdominal wall had already formed.15,16 Therefore, the causative hidden disorder had been silently working before becoming evident.

 Colonic anatomy and pathophysiology of left colonic partial functional obstruction.